About this listing

 There is a land line (phone) that is for local calls only.
 No long distance calls to your aunt in Timbuktu

-The apartment consists of 7 rooms on the first floor
+The listing consists of 7 rooms on the first floor please keep to this area.

-For those staying longer the washer and dryer are available in the mudroom-Ask for instructions
+For those staying longer than 7 days the washer and dryer are available in the mudroom-Ask for instructions prior to use please.

 We have a Keurig Single Serve Coffee Maker for your use and some K-cups.
 If you have a favorite K-cup flavor like "Double Black Diamond" you should bring it along when you come.

-When you leave: please make sure all windows and doors are shut tight and locked.
+When you leave: please make sure all windows and doors are shut tight and locked just the way they were on arrival

-Strip the sheets and leave in laundry hamper in the bathroom
+Strip the sheets and leave in laundry hamper in the bathroom.
+The Vermont Castings Wood Stove is no longer in use.
+Sorry

-Teacher and Experiential Educator who works with students with special health needs, ice climber, kayaker, birder who loves the outdoors.
-Married Christian man ( 38 years) We raised 6 children, 5 daughters and one son on the farm We were a home schooling family for many years now with three grandsons.
+Teacher and Experiential Educator who has worked with students with special health needs, ice climber, kayaker, birder who loves the outdoors.
+Married Christian man ( 41 years) We raised 6 children, 5 daughters and one son on the farm We were a home schooling family for many years now with four grandsons.
 I have owned draft horses, chickens, goats, and geese over the years.
 I have climbed the third tallest peak on the North American Continent.
 Can you name it?